ericvicenti/code-eric/blog/2022-01-07-trustless-web3-doomed/index.md

 A trustless system like Ethereum is useful for those who like to stay in the shadows.
 If you want to avoid accountability, dodge taxes, skirt regulations, and ponzi to the moon, it is your best option.

+In theory, trustless networks enable you to build organizations like DAOs, that may survive into the deep future.
+But if they are built in a vacuum, without the support of trusted people, governments, and companies, they will have no lasting effect in the real world.

 Personally, I have limited interest in trustless systems.
 For my uses, they are extremely expensive, bad for the environment, and worst of all, they expose me to unnecessary risk.

 We should use crypto technologies to improve our existing web of trust, instead of promoting a safe-haven for criminals.
-We should support organizations who use public key cryptography and blockchains to improve transparency and allow forks.
+We should support organizations who use public key cryptography and blockchains to improve transparency, and enable forks.
 The most competitive organizations in the future will use crypto technology to create higher levels of trust upon our existing web, and I can't wait to help make that happen.